technicalagilecoach/SudokuSolver/Notes.md

 ## To Do
 - polish the code to make the GitHub-repo public
-- also preserve the puzzle names from input files of type MultiplePuzzlesWithName when storing the results
 - command line switch to save only the unsolved puzzles
 - clean up code for reading in sets of puzzles
 - clean up code for printing solutions